Pedestrian Accident Lawyers in Chandler

 - Neglected to discover the unsafe condition even though a long period of time had passed and a reasonable person would have noticed

 There are many different causes of pedestrian accidents, and when one happens, it’s not always clear who’s at fault.
 And even when it is, it can be difficult for pedestrians to recover damages in Arizona.
-That’s why you need the experience of Breyer Law Offices, P.C. working for you.
+That’s why you need the experience of The Husband & Wife Law Team working for you.
 We’ve fought pedestrian accident cases in court before, and won, and we want to be able to do the same for you.
 If you’ve been hurt in a pedestrian accident, call our Chandler car accident attorneys today at (480) 496-7310.
 We’re available to review your case and help you get the compensation you deserve.